Log in with

 Can I participate in just one week of the program?

-It is required that each participant attend their cohort’s full two-week program.
+No. It is required that each participant attend their cohort’s full two-week program.
 Each day, HandsOn Tomorrow participants will be taken through our service-learning curriculum, and it is essential that each person is present and attentive to receive the full benefits of the experience.

 What if I have to miss a couple of days?
 Can I still participate?